mellevanderlinde/portfolio/portfolio/public/content/Experience.md

   - R [gray]
   - Shiny [pink]
 - List Items:
-  - During my studies I contributed to COVID related research, including creating a pipeline for social distancing data and modeling of the 'Coronadashboard' data.
+  - Contributed to COVID related research, including creating a pipeline for social distancing data and modeling of the 'Coronadashboard' data.

 ## JASP
 - *Student Assistant* | 2019 - 2021